oven-sh/bun/docs/bundler/executables.md

 The `--minify` argument optimizes the size of the transpiled output code.
 If you have a large application, this can save megabytes of space.
 For smaller applications, it might still improve start time a little.

-The `--sourcemap` argument generates a sourcemap, so that errors & stacktraces point to their original locations instead of the transpiled location.
-Sourcemaps tend to be large, but we store them compressed with zstd and defer decompressing it until the first time an error occurs.
+The `--sourcemap` argument embeds a sourcemap compressed with zstd, so that errors & stacktraces point to their original locations instead of the transpiled location.
+Bun will automatically decompress & resolve the sourcemap when an error occurs.

 ## SQLite